aclao89/NFL_Stats/README.md

 ## Converting columns to appropriate data types for analysis

 We must convert the appropriate data into numerical data since we are unable to manipulate objects.
-We can use a simply for loop to iterate the columns into floats to analyze.
+We can use a simply for loop and a Pandas function, to_numeric(), to convert the objects to floats.

 ![data_type](https://github.com/aclao89/NFL_Stats/blob/main/Images/data_type.PNG)